-Unimed Criciúma acquires modern Robotic Visualization System from German ZEISS
+Unimed Criciúma acquires modern robotic visualization system from German ZEISS

 – Integration with the neuronavigator;

-– Pointlock feature: allows the surgeon to define a target point and make movements with the optical head in all axes without losing focus;
+– Resource pointlock: allows the surgeon to define a target point and make movements with the optical head in all axes without losing focus;